Janet Deleuse Fine Sapphire Jewelry Featured PLEASE VISIT DELEUSE.COM TO SHOP ONLINE

 Ideally, a blue sapphire should exhibit an intense blue without color zoning or internal flaws.
 Color zoning refers to a variation of shades of color intensity from within a stone, reflected deeper blue hues distinctly separated from lighter hues.
 Internal flaws within the stone may appear as white or black lines or specks, greatly diminishing the value.

-Sapphires that is dark in color with an overall forest green tone is the least valuable and primarily from Thailand and Australia.
+Sapphires with an inky blue color and an overall forest green tone is the least valuable and primarily from Thailand and Australia.

 The most valuable sapphires have an intense, evenly distributed royal blue color with a reflective sparkle.
 Blue sapphires can be confused with benitoite, iolite, kyanite, spinel, tanzanite, tourmaline, and irradiated blue topaz (originally white, known as London blue.)Synthetic sapphires have been produced since the early 1900’s and have properties identical to natural corundum.
 Synthetic star sapphires became popular for men’s jewelry in 1947 and in the 1960’s.
 Please refer to my earlier post on synthetic gems